UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Adapting UniQA for IQA and IAA

 The pre-trained UniQA contains extensive perception information, which can facilitate downstream assessment tasks in a zero-shot or supervised manner.
-In this section, we further propose a meticulously designed adapter (Sec.~\ref{sec:adapter}) and prompt engineering (Sec.~\ref{sec:prompt}) to enhance the model's performance.
+In this section, we further propose a meticulously designed adapter and prompt ensemble strategy to enhance the model's performance.